 Finally Joshua B. sent in this photo of two french fry holders, one with a black and one with a white woman, reading “never a dull moment, only tasty,” and “Is it wrong to think Arby’s all the time.”
 The black woman, then, is presented alongside the ideas of excitement and flavor:

 There is also this Crystal Light ad campaign that compares water to a “pale” white woman and crystal light to a “pumped” black woman and these ads for an Australian bread company that use Blackness to argue that their bread is not bland.

 This kind of advertising can easily be explained away as coincidence, but I think it’s a pattern.
 Feel free to send in examples and counter examples if you see them.

 Next up: Including people of color so as to make the product seem “hip,” “cool,” or “modern.”
-Don’t miss the first in the series: Including people of color so as to associate the product with the racial stereotype.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Don’t miss the first in the series: Including people of color so as to associate the product with the racial stereotype.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.